aptech/docs/docs/CR-minv.rst

     :param y:
     :type y: NxK matrix

-    :returns: z (*TODO*), A NxK matrix whose values are the minimum of each element from the arguments x and y.
+    :returns: z (*NxK matrix*) whose values are the minimum of each element from the arguments x and y.

 Global Input
 ------------